 Derek jumps up onto the couch and nudges Taïga awake.
 ‘Hey, sleepyhead!
 It’s time to wake up!’

 She stirs and rubs her eyes.
 ‘Did I fall asleep?’

 ‘Yep.
 You went out like a light, snoring and drooling all over the place,’ Derek says smugly.

 She sticks her tongue out at him and looks around her.
 ‘Where’s Thomas?’

-‘OK, we know where our dad is.
-But how to get him out of there?’
-Derek is annoyed at Taïga and Teddy, but he does a double take when he sees what’s on the screen.
+‘OK.
+So we know where our dad is…’ Derek is annoyed at Taïga and Teddy, she doesn’t need to be so touchy-feely with his brother, does she?
+He glances at the laptop and does a double take when he sees what’s on the screen.
 What the…???

 Teddy’s on cloud nine, but Derek’s worried.
 His fingers move swiftly to scroll down while his eyes rapidly scan the text.
-Then he pushes the delete button before Teddy or Taïga notices…
+This information is not ready to be divulged.
+Before he has the time to regret his actions, he pushes the delete button, hoping neither Teddy nor Taïga have noticed…